 Mana Efficiency: Short Cooldowns

-Azerite Traits and your individual stat lines will change these a little but take the same core points from it regardless.
-Wild Growth, Efflo and Cenarion Ward are our most mana efficient spells.
+Your individual stat lines will change these a little but take the same core points from it regardless.
+Wild Growth and Efflo are our most mana efficient spells.
+Cenarion Ward is also very good when talented.
 We want to cast them as often as we can and they’re so far ahead that we don’t care if they overheal a little, or if there aren’t always three people standing in Efflorescence.
 Let fantastic tools like this Weak Aura remind you as they come off cooldown.
 Make sure you’re spending your Omen of Clarity procs.